Steve Sabol: Early life

-Sabol was born in Moorestown, New Jersey, and attended Colorado College, where he majored in art history and was an All-Rocky Mountain Conference football as a running back and was a member of the Kappa Sigma fraternity.
+Sabol was born in Moorestown, New Jersey, the son of film-maker Ed Sabol and art collector Audrey Sabol.
+He attended Colorado College, where he majored in art history and was an All-Rocky Mountain Conference football as a running back and was a member of Kappa Sigma fraternity.

 He was the subject of a humorous article about his self-promotion exploits in the November 22, 1965, issue of Sports Illustrated.

 Career

 After graduation, he began his career in 1964 as a cameraman alongside his father Ed Sabol (1916–2015) when his father got the filming rights to the 1962 NFL Championship Game, played in Yankee Stadium.
 With his degree in art history and experience playing football, Sabol was, as his father put it, "uniquely qualified to make football movies."

 This company eventually grew into NFL Films, with Sabol serving mainly as a cameraman, editor, and writer in the 1960s and 1970s.
 When ESPN was founded in 1979, they soon signed NFL Films as a production company and Sabol became an on-air personality in the 1980s.
-He won 35 Emmy Awards and had a documentary about him air on 60 Minutes.
+He won 35 Emmy Awards and was featured in an episode of 60 Minutes Sports.
 Sabol played a part in founding the NFL Network.

-Sabol took over NFL Films from his father.
+In 1985, Sabol took over NFL Films from his father, Ed Sabol.
 NFL Films was the first company to wire coaches and players for sound as well as the first to use slow motion and montage editing in sports.
 The Broadcast Pioneers of Philadelphia inducted Sabol into their Hall of Fame in 1996.

 In March 2011, NFL Films was recognized with the Lamar Hunt Award for Professional Football.